nodecraft/eslint-config/README.md

 2. Add `"extends": "@nodecraft"` to your .eslintrc

+### Vue.js

-If your application uses Vue.js, also add `@nodecraft/eslint-config/vue` to your `extends` array to inherit our Vue rules, as well as `@nodecraft/eslint-config/vue-a11y` for our Vue Accessibility rules.
+If your application uses Vue.js 2.x, also add `@nodecraft/eslint-config/vue` to your `extends` array to inherit our Vue rules.
+If using Vue.js 3.x, add `@nodecraft/eslint-config/vue3`.

+Also add `@nodecraft/eslint-config/vue-a11y` for our Vue Accessibility rules.